West Yellowstone is the most famous entryway city to Yellowstone National Park, located in southwest Montana between the Wyoming and Idaho border.

 In Montana, West Yellowstone is not a new vacation spot.

-For years, the town has welcomed visitors, boosting the city's economy, including restaurants, theatres, and a huge movie screen.
+The town has welcomed visitors for years, boosting the city's economy, including restaurants, theaters, and a huge movie screen.

 So you can expect to see lots of happy people here all year long, either on the streets or at the town rodeo.

-The hamlet of West Yellowstone is the nearest to Yellowstone National Park.
+West Yellowstone is nearest to Yellowstone National Park.

-The West Entrance is located just under a mile from the city's center.
+The West Entrance is just under a mile from the city's center.